 - A “Conversation with” event in Greenberg Traurig’s Boston office co-hosted with Ellevate.
 Prominent speakers have included Linda Rossetti, who spoke on the transitions women face throughout their career and personal lives, as well as Malli Gero, the co-founder of 2020 Women on Boards, who spoke about national campaigns to increase women on U.S. corporate boards.

 - Greenberg Traurig Denver’s Women's Leadership Initiative: Touch the Sky! - Greenberg Traurig welcomed Jean Galloway, chief executive officer of Galloway Group, to moderate a panel of top Denver executives.

 Women’s Business Forum

 The firm’s annual Women’s Business Forum, an educational summit and networking event, provides an opportunity for these highly successful businesswomen to meet, develop new contacts, and benefit from a dynamic shared learning experience.
 Started in 2007 and held at a different host city each year, the Forum is recognized as a setting for professional women to share ideas, develop skills, meet mentors, and connect with new business contacts.

-The October 2016 Women’s Business Forum in New York City included remarks from the following speakers:
+The 10th Anniversary Women’s Business Forum in Houston, Texas included remarks from the following speakers: